Pete Buttigieg’s Campaign Attacked For Editing Applause Into CNN Town Hall Clip

-Democratic presidential candidate Pete Buttigieg took the stage at CNN’s New Hampshire Townhall on Thursday.
+Democratic presidential candidate Pete Buttigieg took the stage at CNN’s New Hampshire town hall on Thursday.
 Not long after, his campaign received backlash for appearing to insert an audio track of audience claps into a video clip of the appearance promoted on Twitter, Mediaite reports.

 The alleged edit was reported by the Center for Popular Democracy Action, an American organization that promotes progressive politics and supports Buttigieg’s Democratic rival, Bernie Sanders.
 On Twitter, the advocacy group posted a video of the source footage alongside the campaign’s footage, along with the hashtag #SneakyPete.